RoySegall/gizra.com/src/_posts/2018-02-05-elm-related-types.md

 mention.
 One is that you must explicitly mention the typeclass implemenation when you call a function that requires one.
-So, for instance, to call the `viewPerson` function sketched above, you need to explicitly refer to the typeclass ...  soemthing like `viewPerson childConfig child`, or `viewPerson motherConfig mother`.
+So, for instance, to call the `viewPerson` function sketched above, you need to explicitly refer to the typeclass...something like `viewPerson childConfig child`, or `viewPerson motherConfig mother`.
 In some languages, the compiler can deduce that if you're supplying a `child` to `viewPerson`, you must want to use the `childConfig`, so you don't have to mention it explicitly.
 That is a